Interview with Brian Adams, Love in the Time of Climate Change

 Mary: You are a professor of Environmental Science at Greenfield Community College in western Massachusetts, you are active in the climate change movement, and now you have written a romantic comedy about a something similar involving a climate change activist teacher.
 How did your real life experiences inspire your novel?
 Any funny anecdotes to share?

-Brian: As a professor I have struggled for years with how to present the issue of climate change to students without them resorting to substance abuse, slipping into profound depression, sending me poisoned chocolates, or, worse case scenario, doing absolutely nothing.
-The teacher in my novel undergoes the same sorts of struggles, many of which are based on my real life teaching experiences.
+Brian: As a professor, I have struggled for years with how to present the issue of climate change to students without them resorting to substance abuse, slipping into profound depression, sending me poisoned chocolates, or, worst-case scenario, doing absolutely nothing.
+The teacher in my novel undergoes the same sorts of struggles, many of which are based on my real-life teaching experiences.
 The process of guiding students to the abyss and then gently pulling them back, giving them hope, and motivating them to get off their asses and do something, is incredibly challenging.
-If anyone has figured out how to do this please contact me!
+If anyone has figured out how to do this, please contact me!